Mindy Lewis: 1983–1989

 In New York, a sidewalk Santa named Nick assisted Rick and Mindy in their search after Rick saved Nick's life from a heart attack.
 When Trudy, Rick and Mindy's boss, bought one of Beth's drawings—a portrait of Phillip as a clown—for $20, the picture led Rick and Mindy to right to Phillip and Beth.
 By January 1984, the group was back in Springfield and Mindy had fallen in love with Rick.
 Mindy discovered that she was pregnant by Phillip.
 Mindy told Rick the truth and he told Ed and Maureen while Mindy told her stepmother, Vanessa, and swore her to secrecy.
 Meanwhile, Phillip and Beth made plans for their February wedding.
 After Mindy changed her mind about having an abortion, Rick decided that the baby needed a father so he proposed but Mindy turned him down by saying that they were too young and not ready for marriage.
-Rick told Billy that he wanted to marry Mindy but Billy agreed that the pair wasn't ready.
+Rick told Billy that he wanted to marry Mindy but Billy agreed that the pair was not ready.
 When Rick announced that they HAD to get married since there was a baby involved, a furious Billy went to Ed and yelled at him for not keeping a closer eye on Rick.
 Ed shot back that Phillip was the father, not Rick.

 Billy went to the church where Beth and Phillip were about to be married and confronted Mindy about Phillip being the father of her baby.
 Mindy was forced to confess the truth.
-Unfortunately, Beth was standing nearby and overheard and left Phillip at the altar.
+Beth was standing nearby and overheard and left Phillip at the altar.
 Meanwhile, Phillip wanted to be part of the baby's life but Mindy would only permit this if he married her.
 Though Phillip agreed, the marriage would dissolve, when Mindy miscarried the baby.
 Afterwards, Mindy became attracted to Lujack Luvonaczek, who only had eyes for Beth.
 So once again Mindy was thrown over for the sweet Beth.
 In the meantime, Rick became involved with Roxie Shayne, Mindy's old rival from Tulsa and a jealous Mindy brought Roxie's abusive boyfriend Dub Taylor to town to break them up.
 When Dub revealed that Mindy had brought him there, Rick was appalled and grew closer to Roxie.